sushantkrjha0/snug-delivery-landing-page/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Render

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+This application is configured to deploy on [Render.com](https://render.com).
+The deployment is configured via the `render.yaml` file in the root directory.

+### Deployment Steps:

+1. Push your code to GitHub
+2. Connect your GitHub repository to Render
+3. Render will automatically detect the `render.yaml` file and deploy your application
+4. Your app will be available at the provided Render URL

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Render documentation](https://render.com/docs) for more deployment details.

+## Environment Variables

+If your application uses environment variables, make sure to set them in the Render dashboard under the Environment tab of your service.